How to Become a Bartender

-Although most states require workers who serve alcoholic beverages to be at least 18 years old, most bartenders are 25 or older.
+Most states require workers who serve alcoholic beverages to be at least 18 years old.
 Bartenders must be familiar with state and local laws concerning the sale of alcoholic beverages.

-Most bartenders receive on-the-job training, usually lasting a few weeks, under the guidance of an experienced bartender.
-Training focuses on cocktail recipes, bar-setup procedures, and customer service, including how to handle unruly customers and other challenging situations.
-In food service establishments where bartenders serve food, the training may cover teamwork and proper food-handling procedures.
+Bartenders typically receive on-the-job training that lasts a few weeks.
+Under the guidance of an experienced bartender, trainees learn cocktail recipes, bar-setup procedures, and customer service, including how to handle unruly customers and other challenging situations.
+In establishments where bartenders serve food, training may cover teamwork and proper food-handling procedures.

-Some employers teach bartending skills to new workers by providing self-study programs, online programs, videos, and instructional booklets that explain service skills.
-Such programs communicate the philosophy of the establishment, help new bartenders build rapport with other staff, and instill a desire to work as a team.
+Some employers teach bartending skills to new workers by providing self-study programs, which may include videos and instructional booklets, that explain service skills.

 Work Experience in a Related Occupation

 Communication skills.
 Bartenders must listen carefully to their customers’ orders, explain drink and food items, and make menu recommendations.
-They also should be able to converse with customers on a variety of subjects and create a friendly and welcoming environment.
+They also should be able to converse with customers on a variety of subjects.

 Physical stamina.
-Bartenders spend hours on their feet preparing drinks and serving customers.
+Bartenders spend hours walking or standing while preparing drinks and serving customers.

 Physical strength.
-Bartenders should be able to lift and carry heavy cases of liquor, beer, and other bar supplies, which often weigh up to 50 pounds.
+Bartenders should be able to lift and carry cases of liquor, beer, and other bar supplies that may weigh up to 50 pounds.